Today you are going to see the exact ten writing techniques I use in every article I write.

-- Forums: Facebook and Reddit are the two best places to start, but there are some communities that still run in old-school forums.
+- Forums: Facebook and Reddit are the two best places to start, but some communities still run in old-school forums.

 - YouTube: Check the expressions experts use in YouTube videos as well as the comments.

-- LinkedIn: While focused on the professional crowd, LinkedIn is another great place where you can see what people say and think.
+- LinkedIn: While focused on the professional crowd, LinkedIn is another excellent place where you can see what people say and think.

 To summarize, here’s how the review mining process works:

 With review mining, your content will look relatable, honest, and clear.
-Your readers will feel like you’re one of them, even though you aren’t.
+Your readers will feel like you are one of them, even though you aren’t.

 Pretty cool, right?